heche-psb/fossiler/README.md

 **Age Justification:** The stratigraphic position of the Rio da Batateira Formation is confined by the occurrences of a number of age-diagnostic gymnosperm pollen taxa including *Afropollis aff. jardinus*, *A. jardinus* and *Sergipea cf. variverrucata* as well as the spore *Crybelosporites pannuceus*.
 According to (Doyle et al., 1982 and Doyle et al., 1992), the dominance of the heteropolar inaperturate taxon *Afropollis aff. jardinus* and the absence of zonosulcate forms (*A. zonatus* and *A. aff. zonatus*) indicate a late early Aptian (*A. aff. jardinus*) or younger age (*A. jardinus*).
 In the Rio da Batateira Formation, the maximum abundances of heteropolar *Afropollis* forms reach up to 17% of the whole palynoflora.
 According to the Northern Gabon reference record of (Doyle et al., 1982), this peak may be part of the second *Afropollis* maximum in palynozone C-X,which covers the uppermost Aptian–Lower Albian interval.
 (Pons et al., 1996) proposed a late Aptian age for the “Fundão” unit located below the Rio da Batateira Formation.
 While (Coimbra et al., 2002) also proposed an late Aptian *S. variverrucata* palynozone for the Rio da Batateira formation.
 Based on the essentially continuous occurrence of *S. variverrucata* in core material covering the Crato, Ipubi and Santana formations, (Regali, 2001) and (Rios-Netto and Regali, 2007) argued in favour of an Aptian age for the entire succession.
 Desipte the age uncertainty concerning the Santana Formation, a late Aptian age was agreed on the Rio da Batateira formation.
 Thus, we used 121.4-113.0 mya as the age bound for this fossil, according to the [International Chronostratigraphic Chart v2023/04](https://stratigraphy.org/).

+:microscope: **${\text{\color{green} Fossil \ No.2}}$**

+**Brief Desription:** The oldest fossil found in Piperales.

+**Age Bounds:** 72.3 - 66.0 mya.

+**Taxon & Specimen & Rock:** *Rosannia manika* Srivastava emend, spore-pollen labeled as MPEF–Palin 106 b: W45 on sample M3 of San Ramón section of the Lefipán Formation, Northwestern Patagonia, Cretaceous of Argentina.

+**Phylogenetic Justification:** (Viviana et al., 2012) proposed the fossil assignment as *Rosannia manika* Srivastava emend following the revised generic diagnosis of (Srivastava and Braman 2010) featured with an obligate ana-ulcerate tetrad with calymmate exine and granulose supratectal ornamentation and a close morphological affinity with the pollen of extant *Lactoris fernandeziana* Phil, which was thus suggested to be assigned to Lactoridaceae.

+**Age Justification:** Cluster analysis (Q mode) of (Viviana et al., 2012) revealed two stratigraphically wellordered major groups of samples: group A comprised of the Maastrichtian samples M1-M3, group B comprised of all early Danian samples.
+The highest proportional abundances of *Rosannia manika* Srivastava emend emerged at sample M3 as 0.389.
+Thus, we used 72.3 - 66.0 mya as the age bound for this fossil, according to the [International Chronostratigraphic Chart v2023/04](https://stratigraphy.org/).

 ## References
 Bell, W. A. (1949).
 Uppermost Cretaceous and Paleocene floras of western Alberta.
 Bulletin, Geological Survey of Canada, 13: 1–231.